 Believe it or not, you can actually acclimate to this experience and reach a point where this “cold shock” has a minimal impact on you.
 The key to achieving this is two fold – 1) proper pre-swim preparation, and 2) effectively managing the experience in the moment.

-In the previous post in this series, we went into detail about point one.
+In a prior chapter, we went into detail about point one.
 And I can’t emphasize enough how much easier it will be for you to swim year round in the lake if you adequately prepare accordingly.
 But I won’t candy coat it for you – there is no way you can completely eliminate the shock of entering and remaining in the lake under these temperature extremes.